Which geocoders work best?

 We look at the top geocoding services today like Google, Bing, HERE, QGIS, US Census Bureau, and Esri.

-But what are their functionality?
+But what is their functionality?
 Can they batch geocode?
 What separates the best from the rest?

 Let’s take a look at all the top geocoders available today.